-In the 1970s, a revisionist, non-traditional style of samurai film achieved some popularity in Japan.
-It became known as chambara, an onomatopoeia describing the clash of swords.
+Chambara Films (an onomatopoeia describing the clash of swords) are a revisionist, non-traditional style of samurai film that achieved popularity in Japan.
 Its origins can be traced as far back as Akira Kurosawa, whose films feature moral grayness and exaggerated violence, but the genre is mostly associated with 1970s samurai manga by Kazuo Koike, on whose work many later films would be based.
 Chambara features few of the stoic, formal sensibilities of earlier jidaigeki films – the new chambara featured revenge-driven antihero protagonists, nudity, sex scenes, swordplay, and blood.

 Pages in category "Chambara/Yakuza"

 The following 79 pages are in this category, out of 79 total.